 While it’s true that some people simply don’t have the circumstances to travel, others mistakenly believe that travel is too expensive.
 Because of this, people often ask how I afford to travel so often.
 And you may be surprised to learn that I don’t have a money tree or rich parents.
-Yet, I still manage to travel frequently.
+Yet, I still manage to travel several times a year.
 So, how can you save money on travel yourself to allow you to take trips more often?

 Do these 17 things to save money on travel: